leminhtuan2015/Today-I-Learn/swift/ViewController.md

   // Notifies the view controller that a segue is about to be performed.

   func performSegue(withIdentifier: String, sender: Any?)
-  // Initiates the segue with the specified identifier from the current view controller's storyboard file.
+  // Initiates the segue with the specified identifier
+  //from the current view controller 's storyboard file.

   func allowedChildViewControllersForUnwinding(from: UIStoryboardUnwindSegueSource)
   // Returns an array of child view controllers that should be searched for an unwind segue destination.